Kroc/pling-c64/src/README.md

 This is the main 'starting' file for the source code, begin reading here if you want to follow source code /program initialisation and flow.

+* __ascii.wla__

+  Constants and routines for handling ASCII.
+Pling uses ASCII internally for portability between systems, particularly for reading plain text files that originated on a modern PC

 * __error.wla__

   Centralised error-handling